Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 ##### Production Drupal site database export process

-* Export the MySQL database for the current Production Drupal site in use and copy it to your local in an easy to find place.
+* Export the MySQL database for the current Production Drupal site in use and copy it to your local computer in an easy to find place.
 In later steps you'll be directed to import this file. **Please be careful** performing any of these potential actions below as the process impacts your Production site.
 If you are not comfortable or familiar with performing these actions, we recommend that you instead work with your available IT resources to do so.
   * You can use a MySQL GUI client for this process or if you have command line access to the MySQL database server `mysqldump -u username -p database_name > prod_drupal_site_082019.sql`
   * Copy this file down to your local laptop or workstation.